l-j-g/tpye/Software Development Plan/softwareDevelopmentPlan.md

 - About : prompting text explaining about the features, how to use and the purpose of the application.
 - Start : Starting the main typing game
 - High Scores : View top 10 previous high scores for each difficulty setting.
+- Quit : Quit application

 After starting the game the user will be asked to select a difficulty setting and enter their name.

 Errors will be handled by an if statement that checks if the user input correlates to one of the predefined difficulties.
-If it does not, or the user input is empty, the user will be prompted again for input.
+If it does not, or the user input is empty, the user will be prompted to enter their choice again.

 The user is prompted to type a passage of text as quickly as they can.
 As words are typed the text will be dynamically highlighted to visually communicate progress to the user.